-Cengage Learning is a leading provider of customized learning solutions with office locations around the globe, including Singapore, the United Kingdom, Australia, Mexico, Brazil, and Japan.
-Locate your local office at www.cengage.com/global.
+Cengage Learning is a leading provider of customized learning solutions with employees residing in nearly 40 different countries and sales in more than 125 countries around the world.
+Find your local representative at www.cengage.com.

-Cengage Learning products are represented in Canada by Nelson Education.
-Ltd.
+Cengage Learning products are represented in Canada by Nelson Education, Ltd.